mcp-graphql

 NAME Name of the MCP server mcp-graphql

-SCHEMA Path to a local GraphQL schema file (optional) -
+SCHEMA Path to a local GraphQL schema file or URL (optional) -

 Examples